rtmigo/prefnotifiers_flutter/README.md

 - This code is asynchronous.
 We cannot use such code directly when building a widget

 - `paramValue` poorly models the stored preferences parameter.
-We can change `paramValue`, but the parameter will remain unchanged
+If we change `paramValue`, the parameter will remain unchanged

 Instead, we suggest using the new `PrefItem` class for accessing the parameter: